-The Notre Dame strength and conditioning staff - eight full-time coaches and an intern coach - includes: director of strength and conditioning Ruben Mendoza, associate director Tony Rolinski, assistants Mike Joseph, Rick Perry, Elise Angeles and James Seacord, speed/skill development coach Shaun Gaunt, and a nutritionist.
+The Notre Dame strength and conditioning staff - seven full-time coaches and two intern coaches - includes: director of strength and conditioning Ruben Mendoza, senior assistant Tony Rolinski, assistants Mike Joseph, Brian Herzog, Rick Perry, Sarah Kearney and Chris Sandeen, nutritionist Abby Richey, and speed/skill development coach Shawn Gaunt.
 The staff provides a large enough group to meet the student-athlete needs while developing an environment where student-athletes want to come in order to get better and achieve athletic success.

-One of the eye-catching features of the Haggar Fitness Complex, a 25,000 squarefoot facility shared by the Guglielmino Athletics Complex and the Loftus Center, is the inclusion of two variable weight sleds that were installed in the summer of 2005.
+One of the eye-catching features of the Haggar Fitness Complex, a 25,000 squarefoot facility shared by the Guglielmino Athletics Complex and the Loftus Center, are two variable weight sleds installed in the summer of 2005.

-NACDA Directors' Cup
+IACDA Directors' Cup